Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 3. The function generates data to be returned as the result of the load, as a [GInputStream](https://docs.gtk.org/gio/class.InputStream.html) and calls [webkit_uri_scheme_request_finish()](https://people.igalia.com/aperez/Documentation/wpe-webkit-1.1/method.URISchemeRequest.finish.html).
-4. WebKit will read the data from the input stream.
+4. WebKit will now read the data from the input stream.

 ### Echoes

 Let's add an echo handler to our [minimal browser](#intermission) that returns the requested URI as plain text.
-Registering the scheme is easy enough:
+Registering the scheme is straightforward enough:

 ```c
 static void